Hi, Paul here, the owner of Symonds Sports Travel!

 One stadium I particularly enjoyed seeing was Amsterdam Arena, home of Ajax football club.

-And here below is Valeria (wife) sat in the press conference area in the stadium.
+And here below is Valeria (wife) sitting in the press conference area in the stadium.

 18. Visiting the Home of the Mighty Plymouth Argyle, England